ningelschlingel/telegram-security-bot/README.md

 This may vary, so make sure to look into the pinout.
 If your want to use another GPIO Pin, make sure to adjust the [config.py](https://github.com/ningelsohn/telegram-security-bot/blob/main/config.py#L5) accordingly.
 If you are interested in more details about the RCWL-0516, you should check [this](http://www.rogerclark.net/investigating-a-rcwl-9196-rcwl-0516-radar-motion-detector-modules/) out.

+**In my case the sensor was misfiring a lot when it was pressed tightly together with the Pi.
+Keeping a little distance has solved the problem.**

 # 🌟 &nbsp; Usage